BigOokie/skywire-wing-commander/README.md

 # Run the Bot
 To run the Bot you will need the have the auth key provided by the @BotFather.
 If you dont have this or dont know how to have this - please dont continue (this is for Alpha testers who know what to do!)

-Run the following cmd to get the Bot running on your Master Node
+Run the following cmd to get the Bot running on your Master Node - replacing `{BOTTOKEN_FROM_BOTFATHER}` with the token provided by the @BotFather

 ```
 cd $GOPATH/bin